Code-Institute-Submissions/MomciloDordevic-MS3/README.md

     - Register an account
     - Log In to their account
     - View Recipes
-    - Search Recipes, by recipe name, ingredients or allergens
+    - Search Recipes, by recipe name, ingredients or alergens
     - Create their own recipes and upload them to the database
     - View the full recipe they have created, or that someone else has created
     - Edit recipes they  have created